Western Cape Outpaces the Nation in Job Creation and Economic Strength

 Aug 13, 2025

-The Western Cape Mobility Department has raised the alarm following a significant increase in road fatalities during the first 11 days of August 2025.
-A total of 52 people have lost their lives so far this month, compared to 28 deaths during the same period last year.
+The Western Cape Mobility Department has raised alarms after recording 52 fatalities on provincial and municipal roads in the first 11 days of August 2025 — nearly double the 28 deaths reported during the same period last year.

-The department attributes the rise in fatalities to dangerous behaviours including speeding, alcohol consumption, unsafe pedestrian crossings, and poor visibility at night.
+The department cites speeding, alcohol consumption, unsafe pedestrian crossings, and poor nighttime visibility as key contributors to the spike in road deaths.

-Between 1 and 11 August, provincial traffic officers conducted 394 integrated checkpoints and roadblocks on high-risk routes, inspecting 60,226 vehicles, including 3,770 public transport vehicles.
+Between 1–11 August, traffic officers conducted 394 integrated checkpoints and roadblocks, inspecting 60,226 vehicles, including 3,770 public transport vehicles.

-Western Cape Mobility Minister Isaac Sileku urged road users to act responsibly, saying:
+Western Cape Mobility Minister Isaac Sileku urged the public to exercise caution:

 “Fifty-two lives lost in eleven days — that’s fifty-two families shattered.
 These aren’t numbers, they’re our neighbours, friends, and loved ones.
-I’m asking every driver, passenger, and pedestrian: slow down, stay sober, and make the choices that keep us all alive.
-Let’s make sure no more families have to get that devastating call.”
+I’m asking every driver, passenger, and pedestrian: slow down, stay sober, and make the choices that keep us all alive.”

 Aug 13, 2025